 When mowing the lawn in warmer months, try not to cut it extremely short as the more grass covers the soil, the better!
 Remember to add the clippings to your compost pile.
 Continue to apply a high nitrogen liquid fertiliser to keep the lawn looking healthy.

 Watering your lawn in the summer is essential if you are looking to keep it green.
-As the warm weather continues, the sun will try out the top of the soil and kill the grass, so stop this from happening with continous water!
+As the warm weather continues, the sun will dry out the top of the soil and kill the grass.
+So stop this from happening with continuous water!